besttime-app/BestTime-Documentation/source/includes/_apireference.md

 ## Credits

-The API usage is counted with credits and the amount of credits per API call depends on the used API endpoint.
+The API usage is counted with credits and the number of credits per API call depends on the used API endpoint.
 The tools on the website also use the API internally and will therefore also count the used credits.

 When querying an existing forecast a query credit is counted for every request.
 The public API key can only perform read-only actions, but you could choose to hide the public key on public websites (e.g. in your website back-end) to lower your query credit usage (or to prevent abuse).
 &nbsp;